Business Projectors Guide

 First of all, there are two type of business projector 1) Portable Projectors- the ones that you carry around for meetings or presentation.
 2) Projectors that usually stay in the same room.
 (Installation projector)

-There are some palm-sized ultra-portable projectors that can produce 700 grams, and is suitable for small meeting with 10 or so people.
-E.g Optoma ML 750
+There are some palm-sized Pico projectors that are weigh under 500 gram and can produce 700 or 800 lumens.
+They are suitable for room for small meeting with 10 people or so.
+E.g Optoma ML 750, Optoma ML750st

 How big and heavy you can carry, all depend on your personal preference.

-Some projectors have a USB Media player built n.
-They do not require a pc to play media file.
+Some projectors have a USB Media player built in.
+They do not require a PC to play media file.
 Common files that can be play are: Mpeg, Jpeg, Microsoft Word, Excel and Powerpoint.
-It is ideal if you do not wish to carry a laptop around.
+It is ideal if you do not wish to carry a laptop around. e.g Optoma Eh460st, Optoma Eh465

 If you room’s setup is too hard to fit in a long video cable or you like the freedom of not having to connect to a cable and be able to walk around boardroom while presenting, consider wireless projector!
 Wireless projector allows you to show documents, picture or movies or documents from your PC or MAC desktop or handheld device to the screen.
 Some wireless projectors include wireless adapter, some require adapter to be purchased separately.
 Please refer to our wireless guide:

-Native Resolution: Refer to the number of pixel built in natively inside the projector.
+Native Resolution: Refer to the number of pixels that can be shown natively from the projector.

 SVGA - 800x 600 pixels (Half a million pixels) Less expensive projector for basic presentation.
 If you're on a tight budget and only need to show simple graph, charts, or video, this is the one for you.
 Or if you only use the projector few times a year and want the cheapest option.